JaredCHall/Rook-Takes-Vue/README.md

 ## Install and Start
 - Clone the repo
 - `npm install`
-- `npm start`
+- `npm run dev`

 # Stack
-- SPA on top of riot.js webpack loader
+- Vue / Vite
-- Sass css preprocessing
+- Sass
-- No idea how to do routing yet, but there's a riot module for it

 # Contributions

-This is a personal project, but if you find it interesting, and you're not a jerk, feel free to chime in.
+This is a personal project, but if you find it interesting, and you're not a jerk, feel free to like and subscribe.

-# Disclaimer

-My background is web development in php.
-This is my first venture into the world of javascript templating frameworks.
-Some of the ideas in this code base will be poorly and amateurishly implemented.